Can You Form an LLC Without an SSN? (In-Depth Guide)

-Without an SSN, you can use Form SS-4 to apply for and obtain an Employer Identification Number (IEN) from the IRS .
+Without an SSN, you can use Form SS-4 to apply for and obtain an Employer Identification Number (EIN) from the IRS .

-An LLC is treated as a pass-through entity (disregarded entity) for tax purposes by the Internal Revenue Service.
+An LLC is treated as a pass-through entity (disregarded entity) for tax purposes by the IRS.
 So, an LLC uses an SSN or EIN to file a tax return.

-Some states do not require an SSN or EIN to form a limited liability company.
+Some states do not require an SSN, EIN, or other tax ID number options to form an LLC.
 But most of them require you to list one on your formation documents.